You Want To Be A Superhero?

 Now I perform like most superheroes

-Wave at glum grandmas who sweat in spandex
+Wave at grandmas who sweat in spandex

 I’m pitched against smarter, crueler foes